ant981228/fast-debate-paste/README.md

-# Fast Debate Paste (v1.3)
+# Fast Debate Paste (v1.4)

 ## Overview

-This utility provides a convenient way to copy text from one window, process it, and paste it into a card processing document.
-It is optimized for quick copying and text transformation, making it especially useful for debate preparation.
+This utility copies text from a source window and pastes it into a card processing document.

 ## Features

 1. Persistent target window selection
-2. Text processing for specific patterns, including abbreviated words
+2. Text processing for specific patterns, including figure/table/equation omissions
-3. Hotkeys for quick operation
-4. Error handling for unavailable windows and clipboard operations
-5. Improved timing and reliability for text processing operations
-6. Retry mechanism for more consistent regex matching
-7. Enhanced support for Zotero, including automatic text copying using the Zutilo extension
+3. Customizable hotkeys via INI file
+4. Toggle emphasis style for omissions (useful if you want to prevent your omissions from being shrunk)
+5. An undo function
+6. Built-in help dialogue
+7. In Zotero, quick copying for debate citations

 ## Installation

 1. Download the executable file.
 2. Place the file in a convenient location on your computer.
 3. Run the executable to start the program.
+4. On first run, the program will create a Hotkeys.ini file in the same directory.

 ### Zotero and Zutilo Setup (Optional)